Mustafi's agent in talks with Barcelona over move for Arsenal defender | Goal.com

 World Cup winner Mustafi has played 150 times for Arsenal since joining from Valencia in 2016 but has fallen out of favour under Mikel Arteta and it now seems he could be set for a return to La Liga.

-Agent Emre Ozturk posted a photo of himself preparing for a meeting with Barcelona on Instagram, and he confirmed to SPOX that he was there to discuss a move for Mustafi.
+Agent Emre Ozturk posted a photo of himself preparing for a meeting with Barcelona on Instagram.
+While he did not reveal the reason for the meeting, Goal and SPOX understand it was to discuss a move for Mustafi.

+The Blaugrana have been in the market for a central defender for some time and, with Gerard Pique sidelined until February, it is likely that interest in Manchester City's Eric Garcia will be rekindled in January.

+Should that pursuit fail, however, Mustafi - alongside Chelsea's Antonio Rudiger - will be considered as an inexpensive short-term solution.

-Mustafi himself has previously confirmed there had been no offer of a new contract from Arsenal.
-With his current deal expiring, he could agree a move from January 1.
+Mustafi himself has previously confirmed there had been no offer of a new contract from Arsenal, and the Gunners would have allowed him to leave this summer if a suitable offer had come in.

 "When you hopefully get a few games, you can maybe look at the future but at the moment it has been difficult because in the last months, I haven’t really been thinking about the end of my contract or what’s going on with the future because all I wanted was to be back as quick as possible.